Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-groups/index.md

 ## Multiple runtime groups
 {:.badge .enterprise}

-In addition to the default runtime group, you can also configure two additional custom groups.
+In addition to the default runtime group, you can also configure custom groups.
 Splitting runtime instances and configuration into multiple runtime groups provides multiple specialized environments in one account.

 Some common use cases for using multiple runtime groups include: